MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificx/nf-wificx-wifiadapterinitialize.md

 ## -returns

 Returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+Otherwise, this function may return an appropriate NTSTATUS error code.

-This method might return failure in low resource situations.
+This function might return failure in low resource situations.

 ## -remarks

-The client driver must call this method from within [*EvtWifiDeviceCreateAdapter*](nc-wificx-evt_wifi_device_create_adapter.md).
+The client driver must call this function from within [*EvtWifiDeviceCreateAdapter*](nc-wificx-evt_wifi_device_create_adapter.md).

 For more information, see [Writing a WiFiCx client driver](/windows-hardware/drivers/netcx/writing-a-wificx-client-driver).